kuijken/VISQL/README.md

 </pre>
 ---------

-The following cronjobs take care of various parts of the processing:
+The following jobs, which can be run as cronjobs, take care of various parts of the processing:

 **cronjobdleas** -
      query the EAS for the LE1 fits files of the past 2 weeks, and download the FITS files not yet present